GeekJerryLiu/CChat/README.md

 # Shambhala

-Shambhala is used to protect your personal information and your privacy.
+Shambhala is a communicating application that used to protect your personal information and your privacy.
 You can add add-ons to make Shambhala more and more diverse.

 We believe in the world, we can find a place just like Shambhala, pure and glorious.